What’s the Difference Between a Frog and a Toad?

 • Hindlegs: Longer than head and body

 • Where is it found?
 All over territory, Britain, and Ireland, however scant or missing in mountains.
-However, they are normal in gardens, but they are more difficult to find in the wide-open because of pesticides and land seepage.
+However, they are normal in gardens but more difficult to find in wide-open areas because of pesticides and land seepage.

 • Are frogs harmful?
-No. Numerous hunters eat frogs – foxes, owls, herons, and polecats, to give some examples.
+No. For example, numerous hunters eat frogs – foxes, owls, herons, and polecats.

 • How can it move?
-Frequently bounces and once in a while creeps; its jump can be longer than its body length.
+It frequently bounces and, once in a while, creeps; its jump can be longer than its body length.

 • Note: It takes around three years to arrive at adult size.